 Conclusion

-Heart disease in dogs can be super concerning, which is why it’s important to understand the signs so we can provide immediate vet care.
-While some of the signs consist of common symptoms of various diseases, such as lethargy, weight loss, and coughing, it’s important to take note of these for your next visit with our vets.
+Heart disease in dogs can be super concerning, which is why it’s essential to understand the signs of heart disease so we can provide immediate vet care.
+While some symptoms include common signs of heart dysfunction, such as lethargy, weight loss, and coughing, it’s essential to note these for your next visit.